 If you're facing foreclosure, it's not always possible to sell your home the conventional way.
 Most buyers need at least 40 days to close, and that's only after you've made all of the necessary repairs.

-If you need a fast solution to avoid foreclosure, our professional home buyers can help you stop foreclosure on your home in Knoxville, Tennessee.
+If you need a fast solution to avoid foreclosure, our professional home buyers can help you stop foreclosure on your home.

 In most cases, we can help stop the foreclosure on your home.
 This means you get to avoid a hit to your credit score and walk away with money in your pocket.
 In fact, your credit score will improve because your loan will change from Delinquent to Paid In Full.

-We buy houses in any condition and price range throughout Knoxville and its surrounding areas including Knox, Blount, Loudon, Anderson, Sevier, Roane, McMinn, Monroe, Hamblen, and Cumberland counties.
+We buy houses in any condition and price range throughout Knoxville and its surrounding areas including are Knox, Blount, Loudon, Anderson, Roane, Sevier, Union, Jefferson, Hamblen, Cumberland, Monroe, and McMinn Counties.